"False"

 Curiosum Makerspace

-Age limit: Grade 7 (or 13 years).
-Free admission for all under 20!
+Age limit: From grade 7 (or 13 years).
+Free for everyone up to 19 years old!

 Available techniques